"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Cases of worsening congestive heart failure (CHF) and new onset CHF have been reported with TNF blockers, including CIMZIA.
 CIMZIA has not been formally studied in patients with CHF; however, in clinical studies in patients with CHF with another TNF blocker, worsening congestive heart failure (CHF) and increased mortality due to CHF were observed.
 Exercise caution in patients with heart failure and monitor them carefully [see ADVERSE REACTIONS].

 The following symptoms that could be compatible with hypersensitivity reactions have been reported rarely following CIMZIA administration to patients: angioedema, dyspnea, hypotension, rash, serum sickness, and urticaria.
+Some of these reactions occurred after the first administration of CIMZIA.
 If such reactions occur, discontinue further administration of CIMZIA and institute appropriate therapy.
 There are no data on the risks of using CIMZIA in patients who have experienced a severe hypersensitivity reaction towards another TNF blocker; in these patients caution is needed [see ADVERSE REACTIONS].

 Hepatitis B Virus Reactivation